sepstein22/computational_brain/README.md

   6. `optimize`: determines what type of problem we have and calls the sorrect `adj_` function
   7. `graph`: plots the optimal solution.

-The folder specified `rough_drafts` includes debugging processes, alternatively tested loss functions, as well as other test notebooks.
+The folder specified `development` includes debugging processes, alternatively tested loss functions, as well as other test notebooks.

 ### Tests